-- (k) the European Banking Authority (EBA); - (l) the European Insurance and Occupational Pensions Authority (EIOPA); - (m) the authorities referred to in Article 16(1) - 3.
-In order to ensure consistent application of this Article, ESMA shall, in close cooperation with the ESCB and taking into account the needs of the entities referred to in paragraph 2, develop draft regulatory technical standards specifying: - (a) the frequency and the details of the aggregate positions referred to in paragraph 1 and the details of SFTs referred to in paragraph 2; - (b) operational standards required, in order for trade repositories to, in a timely, structured and comprehensive manner: - i. collect data: - ii. aggregate and compare data across repositories. - (c) the details of the information to which the entities referred to in paragraph 2 have access, taking into account their mandate and their specific needs; - (d) the terms and conditions under which the entities referred to in paragraph 2 have direct and immediate access to data held in trade repositories.
+- 3. In order to ensure consistent application of this Article, ESMA shall, in close cooperation with the ESCB and taking into account the needs of the entities referred to in paragraph 2, develop draft regulatory technical standards specifying: - (a) the frequency and the details of the aggregate positions referred to in paragraph 1 and the details of SFTs referred to in paragraph 2; - (b) the operational standards required, to allow the timely, structured and comprehensive: - (i) collection of data by trade repositories; - (ii) aggregation and comparison of data across repositories; - (c) the details of the information to which the entities referred to in paragraph 2 are to have access, taking into account their mandate and their specific needs; - (d) the terms and conditions under which the entities referred to in paragraph 2 are to have direct and immediate access to data held in trade repositories.

-Those draft regulatory technical standards shall ensure that the information published under paragraph 1 is not capable of identifying a party to any SFT.
+Those draft regulatory technical standards shall ensure that the information published under paragraph 1 does not enable the identification of a party to any SFT.

-ESMA shall submit those draft regulatory technical standards to the Commission by [12 months after the publication of this Regulation].
+ESMA shall submit those draft regulatory technical standards to the Commission by ...\.